am-0007/Java-Assignment/DOCS.md

   - clone the repo

   - change directory to internSathi: `cd internSathi`

+  - build all jar: `./gradlew build`

-  - Run the project with terminal command: `./gradlew bootrun`
+  - run the project with terminal command: `./gradlew bootrun`

-  - Open your browser and type: `http://localhost:7999/internsathi/user/login`
+  - open your browser and type: `http://localhost:7999/internsathi/user/login`

 ## Point to consider